Orange-OpenSource/a11y-guidelines/CONTRIBUTE.md

 This project is based on a kind of [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow.
 It means you cannot commit directly to the `master` branch and have to create a specific branch to apply a modification.
 Once you are ready you can open a pull request in order to merge your work branch on the `master` branch.
-When you open a pull request, you have to set reviewer(s) who will approve or reject your changes.
+When you open a pull request, you have to set reviewer(s) who will be in charge of approving or rejecting your changes.
 The approbation of at least one reviewer is mandatory to merge the pull request.

 ## Naming things

-Please make sure you are naming correctly your branch so it's easy to find and understand what is it for.
+Please make sure you are naming correctly your branch, so it's easy to find and understand what is it for.

-A branch named `patch`, `correction` or `new-post` is not relevant whereas a branch named `fix-typo-in-pdf-recommendations` or `update-the-autocomplete-component-article` is much more understandable.
+A branch named `patch`, `correction`, `new-post` or `potato` is not relevant while a branch named `fix-typo-in-pdf-recommendations` or `update-the-autocomplete-component-article` is much more understandable.

 The same goes for the commits.
 Please avoid naming them as `fix article`, `update` or anything not relevant.
 A commit history must be readable and easy to interpret by someone else or even yourself in a few months.
 We try to follow the [Conventional Commits](https://www.conventionalcommits.org) convention, please do so.